cheevahagadog/nathan-cheever-blog/content/post/Shapes/4-conformity.md

 ## Conformity
-Conformity.
-The word points to _forming_ one's self to something else.
+The word conformity points to _forming_ one's self to something else.
 It is to comply to an external standard, character or order.
-It is to be moulded into a different shape.
+It is to be molded into a different shape.
 Changing order changes the pattern.
 That alters the meaning that can be gotten from it, and hence the character.

 [[1112/4C]]